rokbenko/arctic-meet/README.md

 - `st.stop`
 - `st.sidebar`

-To maximize ArcticAlly's performance, the app utilizes Streamlit caching:
+To maximize ArcticMeet's performance, the app utilizes Streamlit caching:

-- [`@st.cache_resource`](https://docs.streamlit.io/develop/concepts/architecture/caching) during Step 1: This means ArcticAlly will transcribe the uploaded meeting only once if the user keeps uploading the same meeting in a span of less than 1 hour.
-After 1 hour, ArcticAlly dumps the transcription from the cache.
+- [`@st.cache_resource`](https://docs.streamlit.io/develop/concepts/architecture/caching) during Step 1: This means ArcticMeet will transcribe the uploaded meeting only once if the user keeps uploading the same meeting in a span of less than 1 hour.
+After 1 hour, ArcticMeet dumps the transcription from the cache.
-- [`@st.cache_data`](https://docs.streamlit.io/develop/concepts/architecture/caching) during Step 3: This means ArcticAlly will analyze the uploaded meeting only once if the user keeps uploading the same meeting with the same analysis features chosen in a span of less than 1 hour.
-After 1 hour, ArcticAlly dumps the meeting analysis from the cache.
+- [`@st.cache_data`](https://docs.streamlit.io/develop/concepts/architecture/caching) during Step 3: This means ArcticMeet will analyze the uploaded meeting only once if the user keeps uploading the same meeting with the same analysis features chosen in a span of less than 1 hour.
+After 1 hour, ArcticMeet dumps the meeting analysis from the cache.

-Also, ArcticAlly employs a wide range of [Snowflake Cortex LLM functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) during Step 3:
+Also, ArcticMeet employs a wide range of [Snowflake Cortex LLM functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) during Step 3:

 - [Summarize()](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-summarize)
 - [Complete()](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-complete)